The Solomon Islands launches Mass Drug Administration Campaign Against Scabies and Yaws

 Macquarie 50th Anniversary Award WSP Video

-The Macquarie Group Foundation has released a new video on how the World Scabies Program aims to demonstrate that scabies can be eliminated as a public health problem at a national scale.
+The Macquarie Group Foundation interviewed the WSP Director, Prof. Andrew Steer, on how the World Scabies Program aims to demonstrate that scabies can be eliminated as a public health problem at a national scale and how the program is working in the context of COVID-19.

 Visit the Macquarie Group Foundation website to watch the video now.